Azenae1/se_project_react/README.md

 ## Latest changes

+- Improved accessibility for screen readers
+- Minor UI changes
 - Users can now choose their city upon registration and change it later

+## Previous changes

 - Project is deployed via Google Cloud and is now fully operational!

-## Previous changes

 - Register and Login functionality implemented, users can now create accounts
 - Users can change their profile data
 - Users can like or dislike any items and can add or delete their own items